ChocolateApp/Chocolate/README.md

 5. Open a Pull Request

 ## TO-DO for Chocolate Server
+- [ ] Upgrade the responsive
+- [ ] Add the mobile ui of the video player
+- [ ] Add multiple quality vidéos
+- [ ] Vue systeme by account instead of computer
+- [ ] Add the loading everywhere
+- [ ] Dev a mobile/TV app with chromecasting, and download
 - [ ] Increase the search system
 - [X] Increase the boot speed
 - [X] Added the Consoles on the main page
 - [X] Replace JSON by a DB
+- [X] Converted all images to webp
 - [X] Create a local account system for child and members of the family/friends
 - [X] Path few bugs like :
   - [X] Actors page
   - [X] Popup of the first and random show
 - [ ] Edit movie metadata directly on the website
 - [X] Enable or not RPC for Discord
-- [ ] Make the website a complete OS, with custom right click menu, and custom file explorer
 - [ ] Add Books, PDF, Epub
 - [ ] Add Musics
 - [X] Add Games